-These types of display ads allow for a little more creative freedom in terms of what can be included in the visual.
-That being said, following best practices in terms of the amount of text used in ads is still or paramount importance for rectangle and square ads.
+These display ads allow a little more creative freedom regarding what can be included in the visual.
+That being said, following best practices regarding the amount of text used in ads is still paramount for rectangle and square ads.

 YouTube is one of the largest websites in the world.
-In fact, it is so large, that it is impossible to actually know its full scope.
+It is so large that it is impossible to know its full scope.
 What we do know are some blistering statistics that demonstrate its value in the digital marketplace.

-Over 400 hours of video are uploaded to YouTube every minute, and over one billion hours of video are watched every single day by nearly 2 billion active users.
-For those in the 18-44 demographic, 90% watch videos on YouTube, and more than half of those in the 75 and over demographic use YouTube as well.
+Over 400 hours of video are uploaded to YouTube every minute, and over one billion hours of video are watched daily by nearly 2 billion active users.
+For those in the 18-44 demographic, 90% watch videos on YouTube, and more than half of those in the 75 and over demographic also use YouTube.

-With all of this, YouTube is the second-largest search engine in the world, and the second most visited website in the world, behind only their parent company, Google in both categories.
-For these reasons and many more, YouTube is one of the most worthwhile platforms for businesses to advertise on.
+With all this, YouTube is the second-largest search engine in the world and the second-most visited website, behind only its parent company, Google, in both categories.
+For these reasons and many more, YouTube is one of the most worthwhile advertising platforms for businesses.

 How It Works